 Risk factors for sleep apnea include obesity, smoking, alcohol consumption, family history, and age.
 Men are also more likely to develop sleep apnea than women, and the risk increases with age.
 Come in and speak with Dr. Henrich if you suspect you might be suffering from sleep apnea.
 It is crucial that you seek sleep apnea treatment as soon as possible.

-Daytime drowsiness – Not getting enough sleep is a typical reason for feeling exhausted during the day.
-Daytime sleepiness can make someone lack the energy to accomplish the activities they enjoy and can lead to issues at work, in school, and in relationships.
+Not getting enough sleep is a typical reason for feeling exhausted during the day.
+Daytime sleepiness can make someone lack the energy to accomplish the activities they enjoy.
+It can lead to issues at work, in school, and in relationships.

-Impaired mental function – One of the most obvious consequences of inadequate sleep is impaired mental function.
+Not getting enough sleep affects how you think.
 One becomes less awake and sometimes struggles with multitasking as their sleep debt increases.
-Lack of sleep makes a person less attentive and more prone to errors, which raises the possibility of a workplace or automobile accident.
+Lack of sleep makes a person less attentive and more prone to errors, which raises the risk of a workplace or automobile accident.

-Diabetes: A lack of sleep can make it more difficult for the body to process sugar, contributing to glucose intolerance.
+A lack of sleep can make it more difficult for the body to process sugar.
+This can contribute to glucose intolerance.

-It is vital that you seek help if you are constantly feeling sleep-deprived.
+If you constantly feel sleep-deprived, you should seek help.
 You are welcome to make an appointment to come into our office located in Tulsa, Oklahoma, and speak to us about our treatment options.

 Treatments to increase deep sleep.